Ferenc Szálasi: National leader

 The Hungarian parliament approved the formation of a Council of Regency (Kormányzótanács) of three.
 On 4 November, Szálasi was sworn as Leader of the Nation (nemzetvezető).
 He formed a government of sixteen ministers, half of which were members of the Arrow Cross Party.
 While the Horthy regency had come to an end, the Hungarian monarchy was not abolished by the Szálasi regime, as government newspapers kept referring to the country as the Kingdom of Hungary (Magyar Királyság, also abbreviated as m.kir.), although Magyarország (Hungary) was frequently used as an alternative.

 Szálasi and his "Quisling government" had little other intention or ability but to execute the party's ideology and to maintain control in Nazi-occupied portions of Hungary as the Soviet Union invaded.
 He did this in order to reduce the threat to Germany.
 Szálasi's aim was to create a one-party state based on Hungarism.

 Under his rule as a close ally of Germany, the Germans, with the assistance of the Szálasi government, recommenced the deportation of the Jews, which had been suspended by Horthy.
 He organised the so-called International Ghetto.
 During that time some diplomats like Raoul Wallenberg gave protective passports to some Jews, which protected them from deportation.
 Germans argued they weren't valid according to international law, but Szálasi's government accepted them nevertheless.
 His government promoted martial law and courts-martial, and executed those who were considered dangerous for the state and the continuation of the war.
-During Szálasi's rule, Hungarian tangible assets (cattle, machinery, wagons, industrial raw material etc.) were sent to Germany.
+During Szálasi's rule, Hungarian tangible assets (cattle, machinery, wagons, industrial raw materials, etc.) were sent to Germany.
 He conscripted young and old into the remaining Hungarian Army and sent them into hopeless battles against the Red Army.

 Szálasi's rule only lasted 163 days, partly because by the time he took power, the Red Army was already deep inside Hungary.
 For all intents and purposes, his authority was limited to a narrowing band in the centre of the country, including Budapest.
 On 19 November 1944, Szálasi was in the Hungarian capital when Soviet and Romanian forces began encircling it.
 By the time the city was encircled and the 102-day Siege of Budapest began, he was gone.
 The "Leader of the Nation" (Nemzetvezető) fled to Szombathely on 9 December.
 By March 1945, Szálasi was in Vienna just prior to the Vienna Offensive.
 Later, he fled to Munich.